lparren/TheDOCDev/README.md

       Enabled  must be set to 0
 ```

-When all changes have been made reboot your system end Hyper-V, Core ISolation and Virtualization Based Security will be switched of.
+When all changes have been made reboot your system end Hyper-V, Core Isolation and Virtualization Based Security will be switched of.
 You can verify it is off by running msinfo32.exe.
 If there is still a hypervisor running it will report this at the bottom of the right window
 ```
   A hypervisor has been detected.
 Features required for Hyper-V will not be displayed.